Before

 Semantic reasoning

-Relationships defined in the graph surface causal drivers — not just what changed, but why.
-Doctor engagement, campaign intensity, competitor signals — correlated automatically.
+Relationships in the graph surface causal drivers, not just what changed.
+Doctor engagement, campaign intensity, and competitor signals correlate automatically.

 04